Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Clusters of daisy type flowers 1/3 to ½ inch across with 8 to 20 white petals (ray flowers) and yellow center disk flowers that turn reddish with age.
-The clusters are variable and may have only a few flowers but are more often tightly packed like a cylindrical spike.
-The flowers can also grow on only 1 side of a stem.
+[photo of flowers] Clusters of stalked, daisy type flowers 1/3 to ½ inch across with 8 to 20 white petals (ray flowers) and yellow center disk flowers that turn reddish with age.
+The clusters are variable and may have only a few flowers but are more often tightly packed like a cylindrical spike, sometimes on only 1 side of a branch (secund).

-[photo of bracts] The bracts are whitish at the base, narrow with blunt tips and usually fold back away from the base of the flower but may be pressed flat.
+[photo of bracts (phyllaries)] The bracts (phyllaries) surrounding the base of the flower are whitish at the base, narrow with blunt tips and usually peel back away from the base of the flower but may be pressed flat.
+Flower stalks are hairy with crowded bracts like those at the base of the flowers.

-[photo of leaves] Leaves are up to 2 inches long and less than ¼ inch wide, with pointed tips and no leaf stem; there may be smaller leaves clustered in the axils.
-Leaves near the base of the plant usually wither away by the time the plant flowers; those on branching stems are usually much smaller than on the main stem—near the flowers they are very short and more crowded on the stem (see photo of bracts above).
-The main stem is brown and woody, usually somewhat hairy.
+[photo of leaves] Leaves are mostly linear, up to 2 inches long and less than ¼ inch wide, pointed at the tip, toothless and stalkless, hairless to sparsely hairy on both surfaces and around the edges.
+There may be smaller leaves clustered in the axils, and the uppermost leaves typically have a tiny, abrupt point or short spine at the tip.
+Basal leaves are more spatula-shaped but they wither away by flowering time, along with most stem leaves below the branches.
+Leaves on branching stems are usually much smaller than on the main stem—near the flowers they are very short and more crowded.

 Notes: